Charleston DUI / DUAC Arrest

 - Tom Holland is a former South Carolina prosecutor and Assistant Solicitor with the Sixteenth Judicial Circuit, violent crime prosecutor with the Sixth Judicial Circuit, and Lancaster City Solicitor.
 He also served as an Special Assistant United States Attorney as well as General Counsel for the Lancaster County Sheriff’s Office.
 Mr. Holland is an Adjunct Instructor at the University of South Carolina Lancaster.

-First, we start every case with the same premise that the law provides.
-Always remember that you are innocent unless the State of South Carolina can prove you guilty beyond a reasonable doubt before a jury of your peers.
-We do not approach our cases trying to negotiate a plea deal.
-Before we can make any real recommendations, we have to first evaluate all of the evidence and see if the State has a prima facie case and can get to a jury.
-Then, we next examine how you actually appear on video to see if you truly look impaired.
-Every case is unique, but juries generally decide guilt on how you appear.
-Few individuals are able to perform the odd balancing tests in field sobriety tests.
-Officers and troopers can because they have practiced these tests many, many times.
-For a first time attempt, virtually all “fail.”
-Juries largely make their decisions on how you sound (slurred speech, incoherent speech) and how you stand and walk under normal conditions (standing during the eye exam (HGN) and walking from your vehicle towards the testing area).
+First of all, never forget you are innocent unless the State of South Carolina can prove you guilty beyond a reasonable doubt.
+We approach cases with that premise.
+Before we can make recommendations, we must first review all evidence.
+Then we evaluate if the State has a prima facie case to get to a jury.
+Next, we examine how you appear on video to see if you look truly impaired.
+In our experience, juries decide guilt based on what they see and hear on video.
+Furthermore, how you sound (slurred speech, incoherent speech) and how you stand and walk under normal conditions wins or loses cases.

-Just because you have been charged does not automatically mean you are going to ultimately be convicted.
-Quite the contrary is true.
-There are many hurdles and defenses between an arrest and a conviction.
-The State of South Carolina has the entire burden of proof on all issues.
-Prosecutors have to convict you by convincing all six (6) or twelve (12) jurors unanimously that you are guilty “beyond a reasonable doubt.”
-That is a high bar to meet.
-Our job is to find problems in the State’s evidence where we can show reasonable doubt or where the police committed legal error during their DUI investigation.
+Just because you are charged does not mean you will be convicted.
+Instead, there are hurdles and defenses between an arrest and a conviction.
+The State of South Carolina has the entire burden of proof.
+Prosecutors must convince all six (6) or twelve (12) jurors unanimously to prove guilt “beyond a reasonable doubt.”
+Our job is to find problems in the State’s evidence and show reasonable doubt.
+And that is what we will do.

 Robert J. Reeves (email@example.com)